 Independent Integrative Nurse Coach | Personal Trainer | Group Fitness Instructor

 The IFM Nutrition program was just what I was looking for to learn nutrition and deepen my coaching skills.
 Since taking the program, I've been able to use the many IFM tools I learned for assessments, food planning, and food journaling&&8211;enhancing and supporting a client’s self-discovery to their relationships with food and healing and the many way food can be medicine.
 The availability of the online materials enhances the client’s participation in the coaching and behavioral change process.
 I recommend this program for all nurses interested in expanding their nursing practice.

 Voluntary NP, Cardiology, Southside Hospital, & Katz Institute for Women’s Health

 Program at a Glance

-Barbara Dossey, PhD, RN, AHN-BC, FAAN, HWNC-BC, is codirector of the International Nurse Coach Association and core faculty for the Integrative Nurse Coach...Full Bio and Programs
+Barbara Dossey, PhD, RN, AHN-BC, FAAN, HWNC-BC, is a pioneer in the holistic nursing and integrative nurse coaching movements.Full Bio and Programs

 Monique Class, MS, APRN-BC, NC-BC, a certified family nurse practitioner and certified nurse coach, serves on the faculty of the Institute for Functional Medicine.Full Bio and Programs